Did you know just registering your child for Free School Meals means that the school gets extra money?

 - post-looked after children (post-LAC)

 School allocations are calculated on a per pupil basis and our school will receive £145 for each eligible pupil.
-A minimum payment that is being refered to as a ‘floor’ has been applied which is helpful to us as it means we are eligible for £2,000.
+A minimum payment that is being referred to as a ‘floor’ has been applied which is helpful to us as it means we are eligible for £2,000.

 Schools should spend this premium on evidence-based approaches to supporting pupils.
 In line with the Education Endowment Foundation’s pupil premium guide, activities should include those that: